ShahrearMSf/ShahrearMSf/README.md

 Over the past few years, I've been actively involved in volunteering to inspire and support youth in the fields of research, business development, and sportsmanship.
 I thrive in collaborative environments and am deeply motivated to lead teams towards achieving success.

 I'm currently in my final semester of post-graduation in Information Technology at IIT, Jahangirnagar University.
+Have a nice day.

 ## Experience